BeastieNate5/Buffer-overflow-101/README.md

 # Content
 ## What is a buffer overflow?
 First you need to know what a buffer is.
 A buffer is just simply just a container that hold can multiple values.
 When you create list in Python your basically just creating a buffer that can hold multiple values.
-In Python you don't need to specifiy the size of the list.
+In Python you don't need to specify the size of the list.
+Python will automatically determine how much space it needs to allocate in memory.
 In other languages like C where you need to compile your code you need to say how big the list/buffer is going to be.

 Python (Interpreted language)
 ```py